lbhm/fainder/README.md

 ### Datasets

-Our experiment configurations assume the existence of the following folders that contain the dataset collections we use formatted as either CSV or Parquet files:
+Our experiment configurations assume the existence of the following folders that contain the dataset collections we use (formatted either as CSV or Parquet files):

 - `data/sportstables/csv`: Follow the instructions at [DHBWMosbachWI/SportsTables](https://github.com/DHBWMosbachWI/SportsTables) or contact the authors of the original paper to acquire a dump of the dataset collection.
 - `data/open_data_usa/csv`: Follow the instructions at [Open Data Portal Watch](https://data.wu.ac.at/portalwatch/about) or contact us to receive a download link for this collection.